Management MSc – 2022 entry

 You’ll be responsible for securing your own job offer(s), however you will be supported in your search with a series of employability workshops and benefit from individual coaching.

 The University works closely with a number of potential employers to help facilitate successful placement applications and there are a number of resources set up by the Employability and Careers Centre to assist you.

 15-month with placement

 If you choose and secure a place at one of our partner organisations, you’ll complete nine months of study at Surrey and spend up to six months gaining professional work experience at your placement company.
-This means you will complete your course in 15 months studying full-time.
+This means you’ll complete your course in 15 months studying full-time.